 Window air conditioners are an economical way to cool your room

 If you want to cool off a bedroom, living room or office, a window air conditioner is a great solution.
-The initial unit costs less than a large whole-house air conditioner or a portable air conditioner (covered in their own reports), and a room air conditioner runs on less electricity than both.

-Most air conditioners are thought to be more energy-efficient overall, in fact, experts say that if you only want to cool one room at a time, especially for specific time periods, a room air conditioner can be a much better choice.
+The initial unit costs less than a central air conditioner or a portable air conditioner (covered in their own reports), and a room air conditioner runs on less electricity than both.
+And while central air conditioners are thought to be more energy-efficient overall, in fact, experts say that if you only want to cool one room at a time, especially for specific time periods, a room air conditioner can be a much better choice.

-Installing most window air conditioners is pretty straightforward.
-Most are designed for a window that slides up and down.
-By opening the window, setting the unit on the ledge and closing the window, the top pane helps hold the air conditioner in place.
+Installing most window air conditioners is pretty straightforward: open the window, set the unit on the ledge and close the window.
+The top pane of the window helps hold the air conditioner in place.
 Plastic curtains, which come with the air conditioner, slide out to the sides of the window.
 These, along with a little foam tape, seal around the air conditioner to keep hot air and debris from sneaking in through the cracks and keep more of your cold air in the room.
 Screws, sash locks and, in some cases, sill supports, secure the unit to eliminate any chance of it falling out and causing possibly catastrophic damage to persons or property.

 With that caveat out of the way, to find the best air conditioners, ConsumerSearch looks first at professional tests.
-Here, experts compare different units in side-by-side tests to determine cooling performance, noise levels and the ability to operate in low power conditions.
-From there, editors compile owner reviews for insight on specific models, searching for window air conditioners that are easy to install, user-friendly and reliable.
-As a final measure, we make sure each of the top models is in current production and easily available throughout the country.
+In those, experts compare different units in side-by-side tests to determine cooling performance, noise levels and the ability to operate in low power conditions.
+From there, our editors evaluate owner reviews for real-world insights into which window air conditioners are easy to install, user-friendly and reliable.
+We then distill all of that information to find the Best Reviewed window air conditioners for any sized room and budget.